Hong Kong democracy activist Agnes Chow released from prison | Law-Order

 The law has stifled the pro-democracy movement and raised concern about prospects for the autonomy Hong Kong was promised under a "one country, two systems" formula when it was handed over to China in 1997.
 Chow was also arrested last year on suspicion of "colluding with foreign forces" under the security law but has not faced any charges related to that.

-Fluent in Japanese, Chow has a sizable following in Japan, particularly on social media and had travelled to the country frequently before her arrest.
+Fluent in Japanese, Chow has a sizable following in Japan, particularly on social media, and had traveled to the country frequently before her arrest.
 She often posted on Twitter in Japanese and Japanese media has dubbed her a "goddess of democracy".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)